top of page

 What can play therapy accomplish?

-A safe, confidential and caring environment is created which allows the child to play with as few limits as possible but as many as necessary (for physical and emotional safety).
-This allows healing to occur on many levels following our natural inner trend towards health.
+A safe, confidential, and caring environment is created, which allows the child to play with as few limits as possible but as many as necessary (for physical and emotional safety).
+This allows healing to occur on many levels, following our natural inner trend towards health.
 Play and creativity operate on impulses from outside our awareness - the unconscious.

 What can I expect with play therapy?